Last updated 14 September 2023

 Method

-Hotels and other places that offer accommodation must report the number of overnight stays and the visitor’s reason for visiting Svalbard.
+Hotels and other places that offer public accommodation must report the number of overnight stays and the visitor’s reason for visiting Svalbard.
 They report to Visit Svalbard every year.
 The campsite in Longyearbyen is not included.

 Quality